 What does this document look like?
 There are no hard and fast rules.

 What I and every other SEO I know uses however, is a worksheet that arranges all your keywords and data into page-by-page rows.
-This makes your planning website content simple to do, and easier to read and interpret.
+This makes planning your website’s content simple to do, and easier to read and interpret.

 This is especially important if you have a team that produces your content as it’s more visual than just a Word or plain text document.